Lake Atitlan Guatemala Villages

 Where to Stay in San Pedro

-Mikaso Hotel y Restaurante has 12 private rooms and 3 dorms rooms.
-The amenities include hot tub, pool table, guest kitchen, and two beautiful terraces.
-On Sundays they have an all you can eat brunch for $5.
-There is a restaurant on site as well.
+Mikaso Hotel y Restaurante has 12 private rooms and 3 dorm rooms.
+The amenities include a hot tub, pool table, guest kitchen, and two beautiful terraces.
+On Sundays, they have an all you can eat brunch for $5.
+There is a restaurant on-site as well.

 Where to Eat in San Pedro